 Figure 4 presents a more in-depth analysis of the simulation results as k varies and comparing the 1-group and the 3-group cases.
 In particular, it shows the mean group beliefs (and the standard deviation) at time t=200 of the five belief items over different importance of coherence k for the experiment without grouping (panels A1 to A5) and with the 3 grouping (panels B1 to B5).
 In the experiment without grouping, a high importance of coherence, k=100, causes the agents to adopt, on average, a strongly negative value on the political orientation (lrscale)–implying a left orientation (solid line in Figure 4A3), but there is strong diversity among the agents on this item (coloured area).
 Similarly, the society converges to quite extreme levels of support for LGBTQI+ rights (Figure 4A1), government involvement in reducing income inequality (4A2), immigration from poorer countries (4A4), and EU integration (4A5).
-Thus we can see that, in the experiment with the 3 groups the dynamics are more diverse.
+In the experiment with the 3 groups the dynamics are more diverse.
 For low values of k, all groups tend to follow the majority consensus belief.
-With increasing k, this consensus opinion moves further away from a moderate centre.
+With increasing k, this consensus belief moves further away from a moderate centre.
 If k is sufficiently large, there is both between-group and within-group disagreement on most topics and groups.
 But there are substantial differences in this general pattern between the groups and between the five belief items.
 For instance, group 1 deviates from the others in terms of immigration (impcntr), group 3 on the EU (euftf) and group 2 on the other items, but the groups are themselves split.
 Notably, the threshold of k at which groups start to polarise from others and split internally (see, for instance, the green line in Figure 4B1) varies between groups and belief items.

-To summarise, the 3 grouping allowed particular groups to deviate from the others (when the coherence mechanism is strong) leading to various, complex patterns of within- and between-group diversity.
+To summarise, the partitioning of individuals into groups with shared cognitive models allowed particular groups to deviate from the others (when the coherence mechanism is strong) leading to various, complex patterns of within- and between-group diversity.
 These different patterns can be triggered following small increases in the importance of the coherence k if the cognitive models differ.

 Discussion